Azzerial/My_World---Bootstrap/README.md

 * Move the grid on the X axis: `AltKey + LeftKey [←] or  RightKey [→]`
 * Move the grid on the Y axis: `AltKey + UpKey [↑] or DownKey [↓]`
 * Move the grid on the Z axis: `AltKey + PageUp [⇞] or PageDown [⇟]`
-> (*) Combine the shortcut with the ControlKey to accelerate the rotation.
+> (*) Combine the shortcut with the ControlKey to accelerate the rotation or zoom.

 ### Random Stuff
 > Perlin noise: